jp2321/dl4cv_dev/slides/chapter2_03_edge.md

 # Canny Edge Detection

 - Developed by Canny in 1986
-- Edges are pixels where the pixels magnitude changes the strongest
+- Edges are pixels where the pixel's magnitude changes the strongest
-- Works only for one channel images (e.g. black and white)
+- Works only for one channel images (e.g., black and white)

 Source: Canny (1986)